-CDISC describes it as “the Protocol Representation Model (PRM) provides a standard for planning and designing a research protocol with focus on study characteristics such as study design, eligibility criteria, and requirements from the ClinicalTrials.gov, World Health Organization (WHO) registries, and EudraCT registries.
+CDISC describes it as follows: “the Protocol Representation Model (PRM) provides a standard for planning and designing a research protocol with focus on study characteristics such as study design, eligibility criteria, and requirements from the ClinicalTrials.gov, World Health Organization (WHO) registries, and EudraCT registries.
 PRM assists in automating CRF creation and EHR configuration to support clinical research and data sharing.”

 PRM is not a deliverable and it’s not as commonly used as other CDISC standards such as SDTM and ADaM.

 Clinical Data Acquisition Standards Harmonization (CDASH)

-CDASH provides guidance and defines the best way to structure your CRFs to make sure you gather all the data you need for commonly used domains.
+CDASH provides guidance and defines the best way to structure your CRFs to ensure you gather all the relevant data you need for commonly used domains.

 CDASH standards help to improve data quality, reduce data queries, and make it easier and more efficient to do the SDTM mappings required for regulatory submission.

 Study Data Tabulation Model (CDISC SDTM)

 SDTM was developed to organize data collected in human and animal clinical trials.
-SDTM gives the FDA a clear description of the structure, attributes, and content of each dataset, as well as the variables submitted as part of a clinical trial.
+Adhering to SDTM standards helps provide a clear description of the structure, attributes, and content of each dataset, as well as the variables submitted as part of a clinical trial.
 SDTM metadata is submitted to regulators using the Define-XML data exchange standard.

-It was developed because clinical trial submissions were all over the place.
-They differed vastly from each other, for example, there were differences between domain names, variables used, and variable names.
+SDTM was developed so that clinical trial submissions could be standardized and streamlined.
+Before SDTM, clinical trials differed vastly from each other.
+For example, there were differences between domain names, variables used, and variable names.
 The review process was overly complex and time-consuming.
 The end result was that it took far longer to get a drug to the market.